-You’ll be able to file for your child’s U.S. visa if the USCIS confirms their adoption eligibility.
+You’ll be able to file for your child’s U.S. visa if the USCIS confirms their international adoption eligibility.
 This allows them to travel to the United States.

-To file for their visa, you’ll submit Form DS-260 to your child’s country’s administration, where they’ll need to review and approve your request.
-You’ll likely need to stay in your child’s home country for one to four weeks during the adoption and visa application process.
+Once you receive approval for your child’s adoption, you will travel to their home country to meet them.
+You’ll likely need to stay there for one to four weeks during the adoption and visa application process.

-Completing your international adoption in Florida with a finalization or a re-adoption ensures that your child’s rights as a United State’ citizen will be permanent and protected.
+Next is either an adoption finalization or a recommended re-adoption.
+Completing your international adoption in Florida with a finalization or a re-adoption ensures that your child’s rights as a United States’ citizen will be permanent and protected.
 Adoptive parents who fail to finalize or re-adopt their child after returning to Florida have encountered frustrating legal difficulties with citizenship or parenthood later.

 Once you’ve finalized the adoption or completed a re-adoption within the U.S, you’ll be able to apply for your child’s amended birth certificate and U.S. Social Security card.

-Thoroughly researching your potential international adoption professionals will be all-important to your Florida adoption process.
+Thoroughly researching your potential Florida international adoption professionals will be all-important to your family-building journey.